-We decided to tell all the friends afterwards, but we called our family first.
+So the decision is made – we are going to a courthouse and get some photos afterwards.
+To simplify things, we only told friends afterwards, but we called our family first.
 All our families were amazingly supportive.
 Except hubby’s mom who really wanted to be here with us, none of our family insisted to present at our wedding.
-All the sudden we were able to plan any wedding we wanted.
+So all the sudden, we were able to plan any wedding we wanted.
 So … we sat down and planned it in one evening!

 Every decision became so easy when there were only two people to satisfy.
 And it was so amazing to find out that we were so aligned together.
 When?
-Quickly.
-It was June and hubby’s 31st birthday was in a month – let us do it the last day in his 30.
+ASAP.
+Hubby’s 31st birthday was in a month, so we decided to do it on the last day in his 30s.
 Where?
+We have no choice but to go to a certain courthouse serves our district.
 Court house of course.
-We live in NC where everyone gets married in churches and there was no available options for atheists except courthouse.
 How much time off?
-His birthday was Friday so we decided to take Thursday off for the wedding and his birthday off so we could have a four-day weekend.
-(I actually went to work on Friday so hubby could hang out with his mom, our only guest by themselves.)
+His birthday was Friday so we decided to take Thursday off for the wedding and his birthday off so we could have a four-day weekend together.
 Rings?
-We are both strongly against diamond industry so we went on Ebay and picked out two black tungsten carbide bands for $30 (including free shipping!).
-We also did not want to “kill flowers” on our wedding day so we ordered a small artificial bouquet off Ebay as well.
-Clothing?
-Hubby had one set of nice suits and tie and shoes that was purchased from his cousin’s wedding a few years ago.
-And I had a pair of bridesmaid shoes that had some heels.
-So within one hour we had everything we needed except my dress and photographer.
-It felt incredible – like we fell in love all over again and the connection between us was the very reason we wanted to marry each other. 🙂
+We are both strongly against diamond industry so we went on Ebay and bought two black tungsten carbide bands for $30 + free shipping.
+We also did not want to kill flowers on our wedding day, so we ordered a small artificial bouquet off Ebay as well.
+Hubby already had formal attire.
+And we booked a local photographer for an hour. $200 and two hours later, we had everything we wanted for a small wedding.
+It felt incredible – like we fell in love all over again while picking everything together.
+The connection between us was the very reason we wanted to marry each other. 🙂

-The following week we got the paperwork during lunch break and I got my dress from Macy’s for $80.
-We had nothing to do for the wedding except waiting for it to happen and it was actually hard to wait for that day!
-The morning of our wedding day my mother-in-law and I went to a hair salon to blow dry our hair.
+The following week we got the marriage license during a lunch break and I got my dress from Macy’s for $80.
+We had nothing to do for the wedding except waiting for it to happen!
+The morning of our wedding day, my mother-in-law and I went to a hair salon to blow dry our hair.
 We did not say anything about the wedding until we got there and everyone in the store got so excited and did our makeup for free!
-It felt crazy and wild that no one knew except our parents and my sister haha.
-After getting our hair done, my mother-in-law and I stood outside of the store waiting for hubby to pick up up to the courthouse.
-We started joking that he could have run away with our dogs and could have reached Virginia by then and we just started laughing so hard.
-Hubby was so scared to see us laughing by the curb with tears running down our makeup and wild hair all over our face.
-We told him the joke then we all started giggling in the car while driving to the courthouse it almost felt like a prank.
+It felt crazy and wild. 🙂 After getting our hair done, my mother-in-law and I waited at the curbside for hubby to pick us up.
+We joked that if he had have run away, he could have reached Virginia by then.
+So we just started laughing.
+Hubby was terrified to see his mother and soon-to-be wife laughing by the curb with tears running down our face with our eye liners.
 LOL.
+We all started giggling in the car while driving to the courthouse and it is the best memory ever!

-We also brought our dog to the wedding – one we wanted her to be in our photoshoot after the wedding and two she has bad separation anxiety we just did not want to go home to shredded pillows.
-Of course she had to wait in the car when we were in the court house.
-Hubby was so worried that she was gonna got too hot in the car.
-So we left the car running and locked, ran into the court and hubby was like “our dog was in the car please marry us quickly”.
-The judge was so not prepared for such request so he married us the most simple form possible which took like two minutes.
-Haha.
-It was so down-to-the-earth and this was exactly the man I wanted to marry!
+We also brought our dog to the wedding – we wanted her to be in our photoshoot after the wedding, and more importantly, she had very bad separation anxiety and we just did not want to go home to shredded pillows.
+Of course she had to wait in the car, and it is July.
+So hubby left the air conditioning running with the door locked, ran into the court and told the judge “our dog was in the car please marry us as quickly as you could”.
+The judge was not prepared for such rush so he married us in two minutes – it was so ridiculous and this was exactly the man I wanted to marry!

-After a quick exchanging of “I do” and the rings we went to a nearby lake and took some photos as a family.
-During the photoshoot we called our family overseas and got big congrats from them.
-Then we went to our favorite brunch place in town and ate huge pancakes as the only meal of the day then went home and napped for a couple hours – something we loved to do on weekends – it was such a perfect day and the best part is that we were just so us.
+After a quick exchanging of “I do” and the rings we went to a nearby lake and took our first photo as a family.
+We called our family overseas, and everyone was happy for us.
+Then we went to our favorite brunch place and had pancakes for lunch, went home and napped until dinner time- it was such a perfect day and we would not have it any other way.

 I often hear people ask married couple “what would you do differently if you got married again?”
-I guess if I had the choice I would like to had my parents at the wedding, so we could have had some nice family photo together and I am sure that my mom would have loved that.
-It was also a perfect opportunity for our parents to meet each other – something which is still yet to happen!
-But other than that I would totally have it done exactly the same way if I had the change to re-live my wedding day.
+I guess I would like to have my parents there with us, so we could have had some nice family photo together.
+I am sure that my mom would have loved that.
+It was also a perfect opportunity for our parents to meet each other – something still yet to happen!
+But other than that, I would totally have it exactly the same way.

-If you have had your wedding, how did you plan your wedding and what was the best part of it?
+If you have had your wedding, how would you do it differently?
+What was the best part of it to you personally?
 If your wedding day is still yet to come, how do you want it to be?